What Is an Activities Director and How to Become One

 Activities Director Job Description Sample

 With this Activities Director job description sample, you can get a good idea of what employers are looking for when hiring for this position.
-Remember though, every employer is different and each will have unique qualifications when they hire for their Activities Director position.
+Remember, every employer is different and each will have unique qualifications when they hire for a Activities Director role.

 Our senior living facility is looking for a creative and dedicated Activities Director to coordinate events and daily activities for our residents.
 You will be responsible for scheduling a variety of entertainment and programs that promote participation from our residents, creating an upbeat atmosphere and increase community bonding.
 These activities are an important part of our large-scale effort to keep residents active and content.
 Our ideal candidate has at least two years of experience coordinating social or recreational programs for the elderly.